opencog/atomspace/opencog/persist/sql/README.md

 Store performance
 -----------------
-This section reviews the performance for storage of data from opencog to the SQL server (and thence to disk).
+This section reviews the performance for storage of data from OpenCog to the SQL server (and thence to disk).
 Performed in 2008, on a typical Intel desktop that was new in 2004.
 Viz. under two GhZ, and 4GB RAM.

 First run with a large data set (save of 1564K atoms to the database) was a disaster.
-Huge CPU usage, with 75% of CPU usage occurring in the kernel block i/o layer, and 12% each for the opencog and postgres times:
+Huge CPU usage, with 75% of CPU usage occurring in the kernel block i/o layer, and 12% each for the OpenCog and postgres times:
 ```
    112:00 [md4_raid1] or 4.3 millisecs per atom
-   17 minutes for postgres, and opencog, each. or 0.66 millisecs per atom
+   17 minutes for postgres, and OpenCog, each. or 0.66 millisecs per atom
    1937576 - 1088032 kB = 850MBytes disk use
 ```
 Experiment: is this due to the bad design for trying to figure whether "INSERT" or "UPDATE" should be used?
 A local client-side cache of the keys in the DB seems to change little:
 ```
-   CPU usage for postgres 11:04  and opencog 10:40 and 112:30 for md
+   CPU usage for postgres 11:04  and OpenCog 10:40 and 112:30 for md
 ```
-So this change drops postgres server and opencog CPU usage significantly, but the insane kernel CPU usage remains.
+So this change drops postgres server and OpenCog CPU usage significantly, but the insane kernel CPU usage remains.

 The above disaster can be attributed to bad defaults for the postgres